 The National Poisons Information Centre is a very useful resource if you ever need information about poisoning accidents in the home.

-Phone us on 01 8092166 for fast, expert advice if you think your child has been poisoned.
-You can call us 7 days a week.
+Phone 01 8092166 for fast, expert advice if you think your child has been poisoned.
+You can call them 7 days a week.

 Follow the National Poisons Information Centre on Facebook at www.facebook.com/NPICIreland for regular tips on poison prevention.